-The installation procedures and screen shots in this section are based on Windows XP operating system.
-For those of other OS, please follow its on-screen instruction
+The installation procedures and screen shots in this section are based on the Windows XP operating system.
+For other operating systems, please follow the on-screen instructions.

-Insert the Driver & Utility CD into CD-ROM drive, it should execute the installation program automatically.
-If not, double-click the execution file at the main directory of this CD to enter the installation menu.
+Insert the Driver & Utility CD into the CD-ROM drive.
+It should execute the installation program automatically.
+If not, double-click the executable file in the main directory of this CD to enter the installation menu.

-After entering the installation menu, move your curser to [Drivers] tab.
+After entering the installation menu, move your cursor to the [Drivers] tab.
 Click [Audio Driver].
 The following screen appears.

-Click [Next].
+2. Click [Continue Anyway].